-Top Team are listening and decide they need to get with this customer centricity/Outside-In/working backwards thinking.
+Top Team are listening and decide they need to get with this customer centricity thinking.

 Senior Management makes noises that the customer is THE thing the business must focus on.

-The Executive engage the marketing and sales guys to get with it and start pushing the message.
+The Executive engage the marketing guys to get with it and start pushing the message.

 Functional leaders hear the noise and bluster.
 They start using the language, whilst thinking this is just more fluff and nonsense.
-They make the right noises for now but keep their heads down, because they know this will go the same way as so many other ‘strategic initiatives’.
+They make the right moves for now but keep their heads down, hoever they know this will go the same way as so many other ‘strategic initiatives’.

-Fundamentally functional heads carry on working with the out of date reward system that promotes sub-optimal industrial age thinking and practice.
+Fundamentally functional heads carry on working with the out of date reward system that promotes industrial age thinking and practice.

-The Executive see the usual inertia, results not coming through, apathy and indifference and decide their business isn’t really an Amazon.
+The Executive see the repeating inertia i.e. results not coming through apathy and indifference and decide their business isn’t really an Amazon.

 Top Team then reverts to just getting better at what we are doing, then when someone in ‘our industry’ proves it we will follow.

 Functional leaders breathe a sigh of relief and invest even more in industrial age systems and training.
 The illusion of doing something, in this case, is actually worse than doing nothing.